Grace Pilot Project in Columbia

 -

-Grace followed the appropriate process with the Maryland Department of the Environment, which includes a public notice period.
+Grace followed the appropriate process with the Maryland Department of the Environment, which included a public notice period.
 Based on the public notice, a public hearing was requested, and we participated fully.

 -

-We have been operating Research and Development (R&D) at our Columbia, MD site since 1959, and have the talent, experience and infrastructure to run the project at our Columbia facility.
+We have been operating Research and Development (R&D) at our Columbia, MD site since 1959.
+We employ over 600 people at this site and have the talent, experience and infrastructure to run the project at our Columbia facility.

 -